azsk/DevOpsKit/Contributing.md

 }
 ```
 >  **DONT'S:**
-> * Do not change values for fixed variables e.g. FeatureName, ControlID, Id  and MethodaName.
+> * Do not change values for fixed variables e.g. FeatureName, ControlID, Id  and MethodName.
 These values are referenced at different places in framework.
 > * Control Policy is strongly typed schema, new property or renaming of the property is not allowed.
 > * ControlId, Id should not be repeated/duplicated.

 **Add automated control**</br>
-If you have analyzed that control can be automated using PowerShell with help of Azure cmdlet or API, you can follow steps defined below to add automated control.
+If you have analyzed that control can be automated using PowerShell with help of Azure cmdlet or API.
 Before automating control make sure you have below data available
 1. Permissions(Reader/Contributor/Owner/Graph API access etc.) required to validate the control.

 Follow below steps to add automated control</br>
-**1.** Add Control entry in Azure Service Policy config under the path "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json".
+**1.** Add control entry in Policy of the Azure Service config file that can be found under the path "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json".
 ```
 {
 	  "ControlID": "Azure_<FeatureName>_<ControlTypeAcronym>_ControlShortName",